 This site is intended mainly for specialists working in renal nuclear medicine.
 General information on nuclear medicine is available from the British (www.bnms.org.uk), European (www.eanm.org) or American (www.snm.org) web sites.

 If you are a patient seeking more information about the diagnosis or treatment of kidney disease, there are many internet resources including:

-The very first event in the history of ISCORN was the symposium on applications of radionuclides in diseases of the kidneys and urinary tact at the 32nd Belgian Congress of Urology in Liege, 1967 .
-Since then, thirteen international symposia on Radionuclides in Nephrourology have been organized in new York (1971), Berlin (1974), Boston (1977), London (1981), Lausanne (1986).
-Williamsburg (1989), Chester (1992), Sante Fe (1995), Copenhagen (1998), Monterey (2001), LaBaule (2004) and Antalya (2007).
+The very first event in the history of ISCORN was the symposium on applications of radionuclides in diseases of the kidneys and urinary tract at the 32nd Belgian Congress of Urology in Liege, 1967 .
+Since then, fifteen international symposia on Radionuclides in Nephrourology have been organized in New York (1971), Berlin (1974), Boston (1977), London (1981), Lausanne (1986), Williamsburg (1989), Chester (1992), Sante Fe (1995), Copenhagen (1998), Monterey (2001), LaBaule (2004), Antalya (2007), Czech Republic (2010), and Varese, Italy (2013).
 Besides organizing international symposia and publishing the proceedings as the separate volumes of the journals and books, ISCORN activities included preparation and publication of consensus reports on various methodical and clinical aspects of nuclear nephrourology.